2019 – Permaculture Internships

 What if one of the courses is cancelled?
 We will run the course for the interns.

 Who will I be working with?
-Cliff Davis and Jennifer Albanese are a husband and wife team that have 30 years combined experience studying and practicing permaculture and other regenerative and agricultural systems.
+Cliff Davis and Jennifer Albanese are a husband and wife team that have 38 years combined experience studying and practicing permaculture and other regenerative and agricultural systems.
 They have mentored hundreds of students from around the world and in many different climates.
-6.5 years ago they bought a logged and eroded piece of land and committed to applying the principles and techniques they had learned to heal the land and create resiliency and self-reliance for themselves and their family.
+10 years ago they bought a logged and eroded piece of land and committed to applying the principles and techniques they had learned to heal the land and create resiliency and self-reliance for themselves and their family.
 For more about Cliff & Jennifer and the homestead click here.
 Cliff has been extensively trained both in design and practical skills.
 Take a look at his full resume to see his qualifications.
+You will also be working with Todd and Sadie.
+Todd and Sadie are past students of ours, and experienced market farmers, that are joining us in 2019 to explore profit share farming.
+They will be helping to manage the annual market gardens and expand their skills in perennial agroforestry and animal systems.